TACOM HQ®

 K = Energy (kinetic)

-Energy and Temperature
+2.2 Energy and Temperature

 Since energy is proportional to the work that acts on a system from an initial state to a final state (the First Law of Thermodynamics) and the Law for Conservation Energy dictates energy remains constant and is neither created nor destroyed, the work done on a barrel to accelerate it about its center axis due to flexion requires massive energy.
 Friction caused between atoms as the barrel accelerates into flexion generates heat, thereby raising barrel temperature and affecting material stiffness (modulus of elasticity).
 Even though each atom is not vibrating at the same rate, described by Maxwellian distribution, it is important to note the increase in thermal energy raises all individual atom vibrational speeds as an average, even though the medium as a whole will consist of multiple heat gradients along the barrel’s entire length.

-Energy and Waves
+2.3 Energy and Temperature

 Bull barrels maintain a lower temperature than a standard profile, and a standard profile than a pencil barrel, a reason typically accredited to thermal mass.
 While this is correct, it fails to define the function and thereby other primary variables.
 Physics tells us the rate of heat transfer is directly proportional to the temperature difference and transfer area, but inversely proportional to the area’s thickness.